Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

     root.Add(utilityBasicLoading);
     ```

-Following output is generated when the loading is created using the defined style:
+Following output is generated when the Loading is created using the defined style:

 ![Loading](./media/loading.gif)